 The result of the financial analysis shows that the IRR of the project activity without CER revenues is much lower than the company's benchmark.
 Therefore, as a conclusion of this financial analysis we can affirm that the project without the CDM incentive is not attractive for the company as a financial investment.

-The inclusion of the CER revenues makes the project return to increase, thus compensating the risks that project participants take with the project activity.
-Besides, CER revenues suppose an additional benefit for project owners, since they are generated in stronger currencies (Euro or US Dollar) than the local currency.
+The evidences are provided to the DOE